OUR TERMS AND CONDITIONS

 5. PRICE AND PAYMENT

 5.2 When you must pay and how you must pay.
-We will require you to make advance monthly payments for the Services that we have agreed will be supplied in the following calendar month via invoice.
-We will accordingly invoice you monthly in advance for the services.
-If, in accordance with these terms, you are due a refund on any service that has not been provided, this will be reflected in the next monthly invoice from us as a deduction in that following month.
+We will require you to make advance monthly payments by way of direct debit for the Services that we have agreed will be supplied in the following calendar month.
+We will accordingly invoice you for the agreed hours.
+If, in accordance with these terms, you are due a refund on any service that has not been provided, this will be reflected in the next monthly invoice from us.

 5.4 What to do if you think an invoice is wrong.
 If you think an invoice is wrong please contact us promptly to let us know by emailing us at email@example.com.

 6. OUR RESPONSIBILITY FOR LOSS OR DAMAGE SUFFERED BY YOU